 • Russian citizens with foreign citizenship.

-The tax stabilization clause, also known as the “Grandfather Clause”, is set forth by the Foreign Investments Law and is considered one of its most important features.
+The Foreign Investments Law sets forth a stabilization clause (“Grandfather Clause”).
 The Grandfather Clause prohibits increasing the rates of certain federal taxes until initial investments have been recouped (up to a maximum of seven years, unless this period is extended by the Russian government).
 The Grandfather Clause also protects from applying prohibitions or limitations related to foreign investments during the same period if these prohibitions or limitations are introduced after the first investments to the project are made.

-This clause applies to (i) foreign investors that are implementing “priority investment projects”, (ii) Russian companies with more than 25% foreign equity ownership, and (iii) Russian companies with foreign participation that are implementing “priority investment projects”, regardless of the percentage of foreign participation in the company.
+This clause applies to: (i) foreign investors that are implementing priority investment projects; (ii) Russian companies with more than 25% foreign equity ownership; and (iii) Russian companies with foreign participation that are implementing priority investment projects, regardless of the percentage of foreign participation in the company.

 Limitations on foreign investment in Russia

-Whenever a foreign investor intends to acquire “control” over a Russian company engaged in a strategic activity, the acquisition, depending on the level of such control, requires preliminary approval from the Government Commission on Control over Foreign Investments in the Russian Federation and/or post-transaction notification to the Federal Antimonopoly Service of the Russian Federation (the “FAS”).
-Importantly, the notion of “control” for these purposes implies not only a certain minimum shareholding, but also rights to appoint governing bodies and otherwise determine the target company’s activity.
+Whenever a foreign investor intends to acquire control over a Russian company engaged in a strategic activity, the acquisition, depending on the level of such control, requires preliminary approval from the Russian government and/or post-transaction notification of the Federal Anti-monopoly Service (FAS) of the Russian Federation.
+Importantly, the notion of control for these purposes implies not only a certain minimum shareholding, but also rights to appoint governing bodies and otherwise determine the target company’s activity.

 The Strategic Companies Law provides a list of more than 40 activities that constitute strategic activities in Russia.
 Accordingly, any company engaged in such activities is viewed as a strategic company.